 The custodians of Sardinian traditions are the festivals and numerous popular feasts, ideal occasions to taste the island's typical dishes.

-One example is the traditional "Sagra della Cipolla Dorata" (Festival of the Golden Onion) of Banari, a village in the Meilogu region, not far from Sassari.
+One example is the traditional Sagra della Cipolla Dorata (Festival of the Golden Onion) of Banari, a village in the Meilogu region, not far from Sassari.
 The event takes place in July and is an opportunity to taste typical dishes based on the delicious local onion, drink a good glass of wine and visit the old village.

 A characteristic event of the Uri area is the Sagra del Carciofo (Artichoke Festival), in August.
 This identity event recalls the village's history, which has grown up with an artichoke-growing vocation since the mid-eighteenth century and has increased its number of visitors exponentially over the years.

 The quality of the event and the right mix of food and wine, folklore, tradition have created an event that is eagerly awaited not only by the Uri community but, above all, by tourists.

 In fact, it allows visitors to visit the most representative places in the town, such as churches, ancient dwellings, exhibitions and craft workshops that recall old trades.

 In Sassari, from 23 November to 3 December, the event Weekend Dei Gusti, delle Arti e dei Mestieri will be back.